 The intensely personal story of Namrata Gill – one of many real-life inspirations for director Deepa Mehta's film Heaven on Earth – told in her own words.
 After 6 years, she courageously leaves an abusive relationship and launches a surprising new career.

-Freedom from bullying, name-calling and violence motivates the high school seniors in this school-based drama.
-Jamie is shocked when she and her best friend become victims of homophobic name-calling.
-But she must face up to her own reactions as she realizes that her friend is "one of them" and needs her support.
-And Jamie's boyfriend must decide if he will support Jamie.
-Set in the context of human rights and freedom from discrimination, One of Them raises the questions that high school students talk about in school halls and washrooms.
-With a focus on homophobia and discrimination, not sexual behaviour, the dramatization prompts viewers to examine their own responses and promote a safe school environment for all.
+This short fictional film features high school seniors discovering and battling against homophobic discrimination and stereotypes.
+Jamie must face up to her own reactions as she realizes that her friend is gay and needs her support.
+Jamie's boyfriend must decide if he will support Jamie.
+One of Them focuses on homophobia and discrimination in a human rights context.
+The dramatization prompts viewers to examine their own responses and promote a safe school environment for all.

 Alanis Obomsawin’s documentary The People of the Kattawapiskak River exposes the housing crisis faced by 1,700 Cree in Northern Ontario, a situation that led Attawapiskat’s band chief, Theresa Spence, to ask the Canadian Red Cross for help.
 With the Idle No More movement making front page headlines, this film provides background and context for one aspect of the growing crisis.